-- However, the information and communication technology (ICT) revolution is also partially responsible for the rising income disparity around the World, by enabling the significant expansion of the span of monitoring and control of executives.
-This has resulted in much "flatter" organisations in which much of the middle management has become redundant.
-For example, in commercial banks, the positions of many vice-presidents have been eliminated. - The ICT revolution has also enabled the elimination or reduction of many jobs, for example, routine clerical and secretarial jobs, and jobs such as the draftsmen, the proof-readers, the night watchmen or parking meter monitors and the replacement of many jobs with non-local out-sourcing.
+in much "flatter" organisations in which much of the middle management has become redundant.
+For example, in commercial banks, the positions of many vice-presidents have been eliminated.
+The ICT revolution has also enabled the elimination or reduction of many jobs, for example, routine clerical and secretarial functions, jobs such as draftsmen, proofreaders, night watchmen or parking meter monitors, and the replacement of many jobs with non-local outsourcing.

-- The ICT revolution and the rise of the internet have also created new business models that have supplanted the existing ones, leading to what Joseph Schumpeter (1942) called "creative destruction", e.g., Amazon.com has virtually replaced most brickand-mortar bookstores in the U.S. Technological obsolescence, whether domestic or imported, can cause major disruptions in industries and job markets. - The ICT revolution and the rise of the internet have also created demands for new skill requirements and spurred innovation.
+The ICT revolution and the rise of the internet have also created new business models that have supplanted the existing ones, leading to what Joseph Schumpeter (1942) called "creative destruction", e.g., Amazon.com has virtually replaced most brick-and-mortar bookstores in the U.S. Technological obsolescence, whether domestic or imported, can cause major disruptions in industries and job markets.
+The ICT revolution and the rise of the internet have also created demands for new skill requirements and spurred innovation.
 They have increased the rates of return to investment in intangible capital such as human capital and R&D capital, and in so doing have also increased the degree of income disparity between the educated and the uneducated, between the skilled and the unskilled.

-• There has been rising concentration in many industries worldwide, facilitated by the ICT revolution and abetted by economic globalisation.
-For example, the Big Eight accounting firms have now become the Big Four, the Big Three in the U.S. automobile industry are now effectively the Big Two (with Chrysler being taken over by Fiat), and the Seven Sisters of the Oil Industry have had mergers among themselves (the same phenomenon has occurred in the banking industry).
+There has been rising concentration in many industries worldwide, facilitated by the ICT revolution and abetted by economic globalisation.
+For example, the Big Eight accounting firms have now become the Big Four, the Big Three in the U.S. automobile industry are now effectively the Big Two (with Chrysler being taken over by Fiat), and the Seven Sisters of the oil industry have had mergers among themselves (the same phenomenon has occurred in the banking industry).
 Increasing concentration and cartelisation is the rule rather than the exception, especially at the national level.
 These developments have resulted in higher profit margins for many firms and increased capital's share in output at the expense of labour's share.

-• In the developed economies of the U.S., Europe and Japan, the "Quantitative Easing (QE)" policies adopted by their respective central banks after the global financial crisis of 2008 have not helped to improve the degree of equality of their income distributions.
-The artificially low interest rates have favoured those with the ability to borrow (mostly high-income and highwealth individuals) at the expense of those who are net savers and retirees.
-These low interest rates have also vastly increased the asset prices and fueled price bubbles in these economies.
+In the developed economies of the U.S., Europe and Japan, the "Quantitative Easing (QE)" policies adopted by their respective central banks after the global financial crisis of 2008 have not helped to improve the degree of equality of their income distributions.
+The artificially low interest rates have favoured those with the ability to borrow (mostly high-income and high-wealth individuals) at the expense of those who are net savers and retirees.
+These low interest rates have also vastly increased the asset prices and fuelled price bubbles in these economies.
 The net effect is to redistribute income and wealth (through capital gains) from the poor to the wealthy, causing the degree of income inequality to rise.
-It also sets into motion a spiral, making the rich richer and the poor poorer.

-In fact, because of the freedom of capital flows into and out of many economies around the World, the "QE" policies of the developed economies have also similarly affected many developing economies and increased income disparity there as well.
+It also sets in motion a spiral, making the rich richer and the poor poorer.
+In fact, because of the freedom of capital flows into and out of many economies around the world, the "QE" policies of the developed economies have also similarly affected many developing economies and increased income disparity there as well.